DeAngeloMGrant/My-Mu-Portal/README.md

 ---Needs to be done---
 -------
--!!-Have AppLabel change with frament Tab
+:heavy_check_mark: -!!-Have AppLabel change with frament Tab--Instead had tabs correspond with fragment, AppLabel will always equal Home in Home Activity--

--!!-Add Settings in Overflow button on AppBar
+:heavy_check_mark: -!!-Remove "Home" Item from NavagtionDrawer

--!!-Implement FireBase Signout
+:x: -!!-Add Settings in Overflow button on AppBar

--!!-Change info in About Fragment
+:x:-!!-Implement FireBase Signout

--!!-Add Student info in StudentInfo Fragment
+:x:-!!-Change info in About Fragment

--!!-Remove "Home" Item from NavagtionDrawer
+:x:-!!-Add Student info in StudentInfo Fragment

 ---Has been completed---
 -----
--Added Tab Layout to Home Avtivity(NavActivity)
+:heavy_check_mark:-Added Tab Layout to Home Avtivity(NavActivity)

--Three new Fragments(InfoFragment,AboutFragment,SignoutFragment)
+:heavy_check_mark:-Three new Fragments(InfoFragment,AboutFragment,SignoutFragment)

--SignoutFragment will be change to a single menu item on NavigationDrawer
+:heavy_check_mark:-SignoutFragment will be change to a single menu item on NavigationDrawer

--ScrollView on AboutFragment
+:heavy_check_mark:-ScrollView on AboutFragment

--Implemented back button on AnnouncementsActivity and ScheduleActivity
+:heavy_check_mark:-Implemented back button on AnnouncementsActivity and ScheduleActivity

 If you have any questions, comments, or ideas send an email to support@v0lture.com
 ------